hoojinguyen/hooji-portfolio/README.md

 # Docs
+#### This repository was forked from [here](https://github.com/arafat4693/portfolio)
 Please refer to [this](https://dev.to/arafat4693/how-i-built-my-fullstack-and-typesafe-portfolio-website-26ia) article to learn more about the website.
-Thank you😊

 > Here I am using a graphQL CMS called Hygraph.
 So If you want run this project on your machine, make sure first that your hygraph is completely configured.
-You can access here: [CMS](https://portfolio-hooji.vercel.app/)
+You can access here: [CMS](https://app.hygraph.com/)

 ---